-Christian Education is now offered for all ages beginning at 9:00 AM and ending approximately 9:45.
-Classes are grouped according to age/grade in school and are as follows:
+When we do offer children’s formation it is offered for all ages.
+Christian Classes are grouped according to age/grade in school and are as follows:

 Our Preschool and Elementary classes use the Sparkhouse curriculum titled Holy Moly.
 This curriculum is a theme based curriculum that focuses on the Old Testament in the Fall and the New Testament in the Spring.
 There are ten units total over the course of two years.
 During the Advent/Christmastide and Lent/Eastertide the lessons focus on those stories and events.
 Each lesson has four components: Discover,Relate, Connect and Create.
 During Discover, kids watch an animated Bible story video.
 In Relate, they talk about the story they just watched.
 Then, in Connect, kids engage with the story again in their Bible Storybook or NRSV Bible to understand the story.
 Finally, they complete the Create activity with their leaflets.
 The children take home a leaflet each week as well as a family page that has ideas and activities based on the lesson for the entire family to do together!

 Middle and High School students also have the option of attending and participating in the Adult Forum at any time.
-The Adult Forum meets Sunday mornings from 9:00-9:45 in Barnabas Hall.
+The Adult Forum meets Sunday mornings in Barnabas Hall.